College football: UMD downs St. Cloud State in "Battle for the Bone"

-"I saw an offensive lineman pulling and I got under him," the 6-foot-4, 215-pound Wedig said.
-"The running back was right there and I must have got my helmet on the ball because it popped right out.
+“I saw an offensive lineman pulling and I got under him,” the 6-foot-4 Wedig said.
+“The running back was right there and I must have got my helmet on the ball because it popped right out.
 I do manage to get low.
-Weighing the way I do, you have to get lower than the big boys up front.
-It was a very big play."
+Playing the way I do, you have to get lower than the big boys up front.
+It was a very big play.”

 St. Cloud State forced a turnover when Larson threw low to Wade Sullivan, who tried to dig the ball out only for it to pop right up for an easy pick.
 The interception led to a Huskies field goal just before the half to make it 27-10.